arbor-sim/arbor/doc/fileformat/serdes.rst

 ---------------------------------------------

-This is not available at the Python interface due to a mismatch in features at the level of languages and bindings [is this correct?] generation.
+This is not available at the Python interface due to a mismatch in features at the level of languages and bindings generation.

 All that is needed is to implement new overloads of the functions ``read`` and ``write``.
 For many C++ native types, these exist, but some might be missing.